youssefmahran/Aerial-Robotics-Lab/ROS1/Ardupilot_Gazebo_Plugin.md

 sim_vehicle.py -v ArduCopter -f gazebo-iris --console
 ```

-In the SITL terminal (SITL) wait for the `EK3 is using GPS1` message then run
+In the SITL terminal (Terminal 2) wait for the `EK3 is using GPS1` message then run
 ```
 mode GUIDED
 arm throttle